Are you an Inbound Marketing newbie?

 Reason I chose Marcus - Gradually, Marcus has become someone who his blazing a trail.
 In the US, marketers are very impressed by his teachings, sessions and methodologies.

-There are tons of other smart people out there talking about inbound marketing, but these six influencers should at least get you started thinking about how you can make your inbound marketing even better this year.
+There are tons of other smart people out there talking about inbound marketing challenges and solutions, but these six influencers should at least get you started thinking about how you can make your inbound marketing even better this year.